Hotels near Santa Cruz River Park

 Super 8 by Wyndham Tucson / Grant Road Area AZ

-- Fuel mornings with fresh-brewed coffee from the personal coffee maker
+- Fuel early starts with fresh coffee from your in-room maker

 Comfort Inn Tucson Central